Kozo K-27 Boiler

 and then soldered to the ring.
 September 9, 2023.

-Today was spent making a wooden
+Today was spent making a

 backing plate for the front tube sheet and laying out the tube